rfisla/KAGGLE_SURVEY_2020_ANALYSIS/README.md

 # KAGGLE SURVEY 2020 ANALYSIS
 This repo contains an analysis of the 2020 Kaggle Machine Learning &amp; Data Science Survey.
 The data used is located in this link: https://www.kaggle.com/c/kaggle-survey-2020/data

+The goal of this analysis is to dig deeply in the current tendencies, in order to understand better the situation of the Data Science field, which programs and tools are more demanded - or at least more used in these days - with the objective of focusing the goals of my learning.

 ### DATA ENGINEERING
 The [Data Cleaning notebook](https://github.com/rfisla/KAGGLE_SURVEY_2020_ANALYSIS/blob/main/DATA_CLEANING.ipynb) shows the changes and transformations made as the previous step of analizing the Kaggle Survey.
 The main points of these notebook are: